Folklore (Taylor Swift album): Legacy

 The making of and rave reception to Folklore encouraged Swift to release Evermore.
-Swift herself has credited Folklore for ushering in a new mindset of songwriting in her repertoire, which in turn influenced her subsequent releases.
-Folklore was the most popular album of 2020 on Genius, and Swift was the top searched act.
-She was also the world's highest-paid solo musician of 2020, and the highest paid in the US, solely due to her incomes from the 2020 albums.
-In 2023, Swift embarked on the Eras Tour, which included an act dedicated to Folklore.
+She has credited Folklore for ushering in a new mindset of songwriting in her repertoire, which in turn influenced her subsequent releases.
+Swift was the world's highest-paid solo musician of 2020, and the highest paid in the US, solely due to her incomes from the 2020 albums.
+In 2023, she embarked on the Eras Tour, which included an act dedicated to Folklore.

 Folklore influenced other artists' works.
 Those who cited Folklore as an influence for their music include Hayley Williams for her 2021 album Flowers for Vases / Descansos, Mia Dimšić for her Eurovision 2022 song "Guilty Pleasure", Rina Sawayama for her 2022 Hold the Girl, and Maya Hawke for her 2022 album Moss.
 Christina Perri and Sabrina Carpenter credited Folklore with encouraging them to be emotionally honest in their songs without worrying about external expectations, and Zahara credited Folklore for encouraging her to compose music again following months of isolation.
 The success of Folklore prompted artists such as Hawke, Gracie Abrams, Ed Sheeran, King Princess, and Girl in Red to collaborate with Dessner and record songs at his Long Pond Studio.
 Noah Kahan acknowledged Folklore for bringing a "new generation to folk and folk-pop" and helping his music become more mainstream.
 American comics writer Sina Grace was inspired by the aesthetic and themes of Folklore to create the story, characters, and art style of the upcoming DC Comics graphic novel Superman: The Harvests of Youth.
 Folklore is also the subject of multiple academic papers, mostly literary.